natliblux/warc-safe/README.md

 # Introduction

-This is a Python program that scans WARC (web archive) files for NSFW (not-safe-for-work) content:
+This is a Python program that scans WARC (web archive) files for viruses and NSFW (not-safe-for-work) content:

   - It detects violence/nudity using an AI model,
   - It detects viruses using the Linux `clamd` antivirus daemon.